 Not normally a hazard due to physical form of product.
+Considered an unlikely route of entry in commercial/industrial environments harmful if swallowed.

-Considered an unlikely route of entry in commercial/industrial environments produce serious damage to the health of the individual.
+Considered an unlikely route of entry in commercial/industrial environments.
+The liquid may produce gastrointestinal discomfort and may be produce serious damage to the health of the individual.